-The following graph sets forth the daily historical performance of the NDX in the period from January 3, 2017 through the pricing date.
+The following graph sets forth the daily historical performance of the NDX in the period from January 3, 2017 through June 13, 2022.
 We obtained this historical data from Bloomberg L.P.
 We have not independently verified the accuracy or completeness of the information obtained from Bloomberg L.P.
-The horizontal line in the graph represents the NDX's Coupon Barrier and Threshold Value of 7,669.30 (rounded to two decimal places), which is 70% of the NDX's Starting Value of 10,956.14.
+The horizontal line in the graph represents the NDX's hypothetical Coupon Barrier and Threshold Value of 7,901.82 (rounded to two decimal places), which is 70% of the NDX's hypothetical Starting Value of 11,288.32, which was its closing level on June 13, 2022.
+The actual Starting Value, Coupon Barrier and Threshold Value will be determined on the pricing date.

 This historical data on the NDX is not necessarily indicative of the future performance of the NDX or what the value of the Notes may be.
-Any historical upward or downward trend in the closing level of the NDX during any period set forth above is not an indication that the closing level of the NDX is more or less likely to increase or decrease at any time over the term of the Notes
+Any historical upward or downward trend in the closing level of the NDX during any period set forth above is not an indication that the closing level of the NDX is more or less likely to increase or decrease at any time over the term of the